GastonZalba/ol-dji-geozones/README.md

 #### dronesToDisplay

-Use a custom drone list to show in the select
+Use a custom drone list to show in the select.
+See [drone](#drone-2) for the complete list.

 Type: [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Drone>